ABKGroup/CT-UCSD/README.md

 ./run_script/run_collect5.sh
 ```

-The above example runs 256 collector jobs in five different servers.
+The above example runs 256 collector jobs across five different servers, each with 96 CPU threads, and runs one training job, one evaluation job, and a reverb server on the main server.
+The main server is equipped with eight NVIDIA-V100 GPUs and 96 CPU threads.

 ---